YCooE/VR/README.md

 7. Actual hand models that isnt the grip models

+PS. add comments to code, already forgot what some of it means

 Extras> Green majestic tree on top of a flat round hill.
 Player spawns under the tree with apples around it.
 A hatchet can be found lying at the base of the tree.
 Surrounded by forest and a clear path to a small nearby village.
 Blue sky with clouds and the occasional wind effects.
 Non player characters that are only there for show, no dismembering